 If this isn’t process isn’t possible, retaining the fish in a thin ice slurry throughout the day will also keep the fish in top condition.
 Add ice when necessary to keep the slurry consistently thin.

-Fish that are left in an ice slurry overnight are easier to fillet, maintaining the slurry over several days is also fine, especially if more time is required to process the catch appropriately.
+Fish that are chilled overnight are easier to fillet, maintaining the slurry over several days is also fine, especially if more time is required to process the catch appropriately.
 Always plan in time to process your catch as part of your fishing trip so no fish are wasted due to time constraints.
 Wasting or dumping fish because of bad planning is unacceptable.
 Don’t kill more fish than you can utilise.

-Many people fillet their catch but then discard the rest of the fish (head, frame, offal).
+Many people fillet their catch and then discard the rest of the fish (head, frame, offal).
 This may represent up to 70% of the fish being wasted.
 Utilising the whole fish is the best conservation practice as it means we make the most of our natural resources.

 There are numerous ways to utilise the whole fish.
 Removing the offal and gills before splitting and smoking is an easy way to use as much flesh as possible.
 Steaming the fish frame and head can help produce delicious stock for soups and chowders and help retain much of the flesh on the fish.